 In a recent email exchange with the Spotlight, a city spokesperson explained that only the “receiving site” — the property that acquires the density credits — can use them, and that the credits are not transferable: “If a property receives [transferred development density] units but uses only a portion, the remaining units cannot be used.”

-But last December, Kalmis, who oversees the historic density transfer program, sidestepped the problem by simply changing the 2020 certificate of transfer to reassign the bulk of credits to The WELL, leaving only a handful to Mr. C.
+But last December, Kalmis, who oversees the historic density transfer program, sidestepped the problem by simply changing the 2020 certificate of transfer to reassign the bulk of credits to The WELL — using the project’s preliminary name, Residences in the Grove — leaving only a handful to Mr. C.

 His rationale?
 A clerical error.

 In city records reviewed by the Spotlight, Kalmis describes the amended certificate as a “corrective” measure fixing a years-old mistake.
-The original 2020 document, he insists, “did not correctly include” The WELL as the “intended” recipient of the majority of credits.
+The original 2020 document, he insists, “did not correctly include” The WELL, or whatever its name, as the “intended” recipient of the majority of credits.

 But the same records also appear to contradict that explanation.

-The city’s 2020 transfer certificate and supporting documents — including the Letter of Intent requesting the density credits — reference only the Mr. C property and make no mention of The WELL or any other project or location.
+The city’s 2020 transfer certificate and supporting documents — including the Letter of Intent requesting the density credits — reference only the Mr. C property and make no mention of The WELL, Residences in the Grove or any other project or location.

 Further undercutting the city’s explanation is the simple fact that The WELL did not yet exist in 2020 — not in name, design or corporate structure.
-Nor did any other proposed development at that location.
+Nor did any other proposed development at that location, regardless of name.

 The project traces its origins to a March 2021 property acquisition by a Miami Beach company that later brought Terra Group on as a development partner.